BootNodeDev/dAppBooster/README.md

 ### Networks

-To add/remove/edit a network supported by the dApp you can do it directly in the [`networks.config.ts`](src/lib/networks.config.ts) file.
+To add / remove / edit a network supported by the dApp you can do it directly in the [`networks.config.ts`](src/lib/networks.config.ts) file.

 1. Import the supported network of your choice, say `base`.